Covid 19 really knows its way around a holiday calendar, doesn’t it?

 One of the riskiest aspects of workplace Christmas parties is getting everybody together in the same place to eat, drink and be merry.
 Although it’s fun to see the whole company and have departments mixing, this year it might be a better idea to split off into smaller groups.

 The easiest way to do this is by department.
 Give each team a budget for their own event and allow them to go where best suits them.
 If you want to make it even easier on managers, book a table for a prepaid meal at a restaurant or an activity that can be organised and financed in advance.

 Remember to give your team managers some pointers for recognition during their event.
-Can they speak about the achievements of the team, talk about some highlights from the year and note their excitement for the year ahead (without too much goals talk, after all, it’s finally time to blow off some steam).
+They can speak about the achievements of the team, talk about some highlights from the year and note their excitement for the year ahead (without too many goals talk, after all, it’s finally time to blow off some steam).